 Influencer Marketing in Politics: In today’s digital world, the power of influence is undeniable.
 Influencer Marketing is a strategy politicians have used for decades to garner support from their followers and expand their base.
-In this post, we will explore how influencers have been harnessed in politics throughout history and provide examples of current-day politicians using influencer marketing to build a following ahead of an election.
+This post will explore how influencers have been harnessed in politics throughout history.
+We will also provide examples of current-day politicians using influencer marketing to build a following ahead of an election.

 Influencer Marketing in Politics